shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 “So the story goes.”
 Ersatzica nodded.

 “And I’m worried about you, sis.
 So far you’re the only one who’s managed to use the boots to turn into a cat.
-What does that say about your soul?”
+What does that say about you?
+Your soul?”

 Ersatzica clenched the scar on her stomache.

 “And here you are turning into a cat for fun.
 If you keep going down this path, you’re going to turn into a cat with no way back.”
 Muddy burst out into tears.
 “And I… I’d lose my… my s-sister… and bes-st… my best friend!”
 She leaned closer to Ersie but then scooched away and leaned on her elbows towards her.

 Ersie looked down at the river.
 She knew there was a risk.
 According to the legends, that’s how most wolves are turned into cats.
 But all those legends also involve a green hat with a red feather, coincidentally.
 And now she knows it’s the hats, and not some desire for evil.
 Did she want to turn into a cat for evil?
 No. And was Fisher evil?
 No. Had she ever met an evil cat?
 Well, sure, maybe.
 But they were all dead by the time she found them, so she couldn’t know.
 Muddy was ignorant, but she was still her sister.
 And very concerned and upset.
-Ersie didn’t want to upset her sister.
+It didn’t feel good to see her sister upset like this.

 “Well, it won’t be forever.”
 Ersie leaned over and patted Muddy on the back.